Hossam-H22/UpVote-App-API/README.md

   * `GET /user/profile`: Retrieve details of a profile user.
   * `GET /user/:id/`: Retrieve details of a specific profile user to share it.
   * `PATCH /user/update`: Update general user date.
-  * `PATCH /user/password`: Update password of the user.
+  * `PATCH /user/password`: Update the password of the user.
-  * `PATCH /user/profilePic`: Upload profile image of user.
+  * `PATCH /user/profilePic`: Upload the profile image of the user.
-  * `PATCH /user/profileCovPic`: Upload cover images for user profile with maximum 5 images.
+  * `PATCH /user/profileCovPic`: Upload cover images for the user profile with a maximum of 5 images.
 * **Posts**
   * `GET /post`: Retrieve all posts.
-  * `POST /post`: Create post.
+  * `POST /post`: Create a post.
   * `PATCH /post/:postId`: Update specific post by id.
   * `PATCH /post/:postId/like`: Add like to specific post by id.
   * `PATCH /post/:postId/unlike`: Remove like from specific post id.
   * `DELETE /post/:postId`: Delete specific post by id.
 * **Comments**
   * `GET /post/comment`: Retrieve all comments.
-  * `POST /post/:postId/comment`: Create comment on specific post by his id.
+  * `POST /post/:postId/comment`: Create a comment on a specific post by his id.
-  * `POST /post/:postId/comment/:commentId/reply`: Create reply on specific commnet by his id.
+  * `POST /post/:postId/comment/:commentId/reply`: Create a reply on a specific comment by his id.
   * `POST /post/:postId/comment/:commentId`: update specific comment data by his id.
   * `PATCH /post/comment/:commentId/like`: Add like to specific comment by id.
   * `PATCH /post/comment/:commentId/unlike`: Remove like from specific comment by id.
-  * `DELETE /post/comment/:commentId`: Delete specific comment by id.
+  * `DELETE /post/comment/:commentId`: Delete the specific comment by id.

 > Detailed Postman API documentation can be found <a href="https://documenter.getpostman.com/view/23533987/2s9YC5xBwU" target="_blank">here</a>.